liurui39660/SNNDPC/README.md

 By default, only the best result will be shown.
 If you want to see all the results, remove the semicolon at the end of line 15 in each entrance file.

+## Library

+There are some useful functions provided in `Library.m`.
+Since they are related to display of results, they all have a prefix `Ui`.

+Notice that they are static functions of class Library, so you need to specify the class name or use `import Library.*`.
+An example for direct call is `Library.UiReplotGamma(result);`

+### `Re` Series

+There are 4 functions in the `Re` series, `UiReshowDecision()`, `UiReplotGamma()`, `UiReplotResultAndRho()` and `UiReplotResultAndDelta()`.

+Since each call to `SnnDpc()`, `KnnDpc()` and `Dpc()` returns a structure `result`, `Re` series function use this and some additional parameters to display results.

+Except for `UiReplotGamma()`, other 3 functions also need the matrix `data` which can be obtained from `ReadDataset()`, since `result` doesn't contain the original data.

+You can pass additional parameters to these functions to specify where to display the result.
+The first additional parameter specifies the figure to display results, while subsequent additional parameters specify the axes.

+The return value of each function are a figure variable and some axes variables, in case you need them for other usage.

+### Others

+#### UiShowFigure()

+If no additional parameters specifying the figure are passed to others `Ui` functions like `UiReshowDecision()`, the function `UiShowFigure()` will be called to create a "large enough" figure to store the result.

+By default, it occupies about half of your screen.

+#### UiGetColormap()

+To change the color map, you can modify the line 56.
+There are lots of built-in color maps like 'hsv'(our choice), 'jet', 'hot', 'cool', etc.

+The line 59 limits the RGB value of color map.
+The default one limits the value between 0.4 and 0.9, so they are neither too light nor too dark.

+## Issues, Questions, etc

+Please report issues here on the github page or contact "xxliuruiabc@163.com"